Configure player

 I believe they will come around.
 There will be a certain momentum that gathered just like the original DVD, but kind of makes life interesting.
 Also for that reason, you'll increasingly hear as you read press articles that both of these camps are increasingly pitching this as not just about high definition, but also about improved copy protection.

-With an 8.5 gigabyte dual laser and using H.264 at around 8 to 10 megabits per second, you can actually put an entire two-hour feature-length film on a red laser disk.
-So the HD DVD players, consumer electronics player boxes that will come out when HD DVD launches, they will be able to play an HD DVD data set off of either a red laser or a blue laser disc.
+So particularly if you want to use red laser and you want to consider putting a full length movie, you absolutely have to have an advanced codec. like H.264.
+So this makes for an especially interesting technology I think for computer manufacturers because computer manufacturers already have a big installed base of red laser burners.
+And as a matter of fact, dual layer red laser burners are coming within the next year from the laser rider manufacturers.
+And so with an 8.5 gigabyte dual laser and using H.264 at around 8 to 10 megabits per second, you can actually put an entire two-hour feature length film on a red laser disk.
+So the HD DVD players, consumer electronics player boxes that will come out when HD DVD launches, they will be able to play an HD DVD data set off of either a red laser or a blue laser disk.

-So, to add to the flexibility, HD DVD has tremendous codec flexibility.
-It's actually going to be a requirement for the HD DVD players to be able to play back MPEG-2 Hi-Def, H.264, or Windows Media 9 video.
+So to add to the flexibility, HDDVD has tremendous codec flexibility.
+It's actually going to be a requirement for the HDDVD players to be able to play back MPEG-2 HiDef, H.264, or Windows Media 9 video.
 These will all be mandatory for the player manufacturer.
 Now, if you're making publishing tools or encoders, it doesn't mean, of course, that you have to be able to encode in all three.
 You can encode in any one of them, but the players will have to play back all three.
+Thank you.

 As I was mentioning earlier, so H.264 will give you about the same quality as MPEG-2 at half or even a little less than half the data rate.
 So for 24p material in particular, depending on the complexity of the scene and whether it's 1280x720 HD format versus 1920x1080, you'll be able to go as low as 6 megabits per second and really get superb, pristine quality.